 The treating physician should try to reduce all the trigger factors and ensure optimal management of asthma.
 (Level III)

-Despite awareness of the seriousness of anaphylaxis, and treatment of anaphylaxis is not optimal.
+Despite awareness of the seriousness of anaphylaxis, treatment of anaphylaxis is not optimal.
 At least 1500 die each year from a condition that can be treated and even prevented.
 Although the seriousness of anaphylaxis is well established, there are no randomized trials to determine the effectiveness of antihistamines and how it compares to epinephrine.
-Further, what outcomes to measure after treatment have never been defined.
-In the absence of any solid clinical data, it is important that all healthcare workers are prepared to deal with anaphylaxis as members of an interprofessional healthcare team, and possess the knowledge and skills to administer epinephrine and coordinate with other team members to arrange the appropriate follow-up care, leading to better patient outcomes.
-(Level V)
+Further, what outcomes to measure after treatment has never been defined.
+In the absence of any solid clinical data, it is important that all healthcare workers are prepared to deal with anaphylaxis as members of an interprofessional healthcare team and possess the knowledge and skills to administer epinephrine and coordinate with other team members to arrange the appropriate follow-up care, leading to better patient outcomes.
+[Level 5]

 (Click Image to Enlarge)

 Chart depicting anaphylaxis in different areas of the body.
 Hives, difficulty breathing, increased heart rate, anxiety